Whatapalaver/Air_BnB_Clone/README.md

 1. Create the databases and tables
 In order to start the app you will need to create the databases that the server will connect to.
 To do this you can use a helpful script which has been defined in the package.json file.
 Simply run `npm run buildDB`.
 This should create both a development and test database called popanola and testpopanola.
 It will also create a table called listings inside each of these databases.

+To insert dummy data into these databases run `npm run insertData`

 To drop these tables run `npm run dropDB`

 2. Start local server by running `node server.js`